Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Genealogical structures for branching processes

 \subsubsection{Mother-independent mutation model}

-In this case, we allow mutant children to have the same type of its mother.
-Similarly to the mother-dependent mutation (M.D.M.) model, we have the discrete-time Markov chain $(\VEC{Z}_t, t\geq 0)$ as in \eqref{eq:multipopsize} where for $i \in [d]$, the offspring distribution $\mu_i$ defined in \eqref{eq:muloffdist} is multinomial, that is
+In the \emph{mother-independent mutation model} (MIM), mutant children are allowed to have the same type as their mother.
+Similar to the mother-dependent mutation model (MDM), the population evolves as a discrete-time Markov chain $(\VEC{Z}_t, t\geq 0)$, as described in \eqref{eq:multipopsize}.
+For $i \in [d]$, the offspring distribution $\mu_i$ defined in \eqref{eq:muloffdist} is multinomial and given by:

-Here, the first terms corresponds to offspring distribution in~\eqref{eq:offspringdist1}.
-The index $k$ corresponds to the number of clones of type $i$.
-The last two factors correspond to our coloring, where $v_i - k$ individuals are mutant children that randomly chose the same type of its mother.
+for each $ \vert \VEC{v} \vert = (v_1, \ldots, v_d) \in \mathbb{N}_0^d $.
+Here, the first term corresponds to the offspring distribution in~\eqref{eq:offspringdist1}, the index $k$ represents the number of clones of type $i$, and the last two factors represent the coloring mechanism, where $v_i - k$ mutant children randomly choose their types, including the possibility of matching their mother’s type.
+Figure~\ref{fig: mthind mutation} illustrates an example of this model.